Understanding gender diversity

 • Will everybody understand?

-What to think about when you talk to your child about gender?
+What to think about when you talk to your child about gender

 While it may be confronting to hear your child talking about these issues, it’s important to create a safe space where they feel comfortable and supported, even if you’re feeling a sense of loss.
-Here are some points to think about when talking to your child:
+Recognise that it has probably taken a lot of courage for them to speak up, and let them know that you admire and respect that courage.

 • Remember that while it might be a challenging time for you both, your child will probably also feel excited, relieved and happy to be talking to you about what they are experiencing.
 Listening and providing support will help to build trust and strengthen your relationship.

-• Realise that working through these concepts can be confusing for you both, so try to avoid any judgements and stay open minded to keep the lines of communication open and ensure your child feels supported and accepted.
+• Realise that working through these concepts can be confusing for you both, so try to avoid any judgements and stay open-minded to keep the lines of communication open and ensure your child feels supported and accepted.

 Knowing when to get help

-Working out your identity and worrying about where you ‘fit in’ can be a challenging time for teenagers, and can cause anxiety, distress and a sense of isolation.
-In addition, bullying is common for gender questioning and diverse people, with 80% admitting they have experienced bullying and discrimination at some point in their life.
+In addition, bullying is common for gender questioning and diverse people, with 80% admitting they have experienced bullying and discrimination at some point in their lives.
 This can be a stressful time for your child and, if ongoing, can lead to mental health problems such as depression.
 You can help your child by recognising signs of distress, which may include:

 • being withdrawn from others, or losing interest in usual activities

-• changes in behaviour like being irritable and moody
+• changes in behaviour, like being irritable and moody

 • feeling constantly tired or experiencing changes in usual sleeping patterns